TCCPP/wheatley/wiki_articles/naming.md

-# How To Name Your Variables
+# How to Name Your Variables

 - names should be short, but descriptive
 - avoid single-character names like `a`